Priscilla and Aquila

 Some see a problem with Priscilla being the leader of the house church because of the difficulty of women teaching in the church.
 We could debate that one long and hard when we get to the right book to do it.
 For me it is not an issue, the formal restrictions of leadership and preaching in church are not necessarily applied to the home group or house church.
 If Priscilla is the one who was more outgoing and people centred it is logical for Aquila to hand the leadership of the home group over to his wife.
 I am sure you know couples like that today.
 No problem.
 Don’t get caught up in the controversy or debate over the Word of God; rather just let the examples inspire you.
 Leave the debate and arguments to others and just get on with the work of building the body and discipling individuals.

-My source for the information above is from the International Standard Bible Encyclopaedia in E-Sword.
+My prime source for the information above is from the International Standard Bible Encyclopaedia in E-Sword.

-Insecurity seeks validation in the faces & approval of others.
+Insecurity seeks validation in the faces and approval of others.
 Confidence knows that value comes from within.